We recommend washing or soaking your new nappies at least once before their first use, as you normally would when buying new clothing.

 - 60 degree wash on an everyday cycle, no detergent needed.
 Hang over the runs of your clothes airer to dry

-••Basic steps to washing our Cloth Nappies can be found on the back of the Care Instruction card in your parcel
+••Basic steps of our Modern Cloth Nappies wash routine can be found on the back of the Care Instruction card in your parcel

 Full steps to washing our cloth nappies-